JosiahSco/serverless-site-monitoring/README.md

 # serverless-site-monitoring
-attempt at using github actions to do website monitoring for status and response time of several projects
+Attempt at using github actions to do website monitoring for status and response time of several projects.

 ## https://josiahscott.dev
 Status: 🟩UP